moderntribe/square-one/docs/setup/README.md

 We’ve built our own Docker-based local development environment.
 It allows for the local dev environment to be managed by code so everyone can keep infrastructure in sync.
 It’s comprised of a Global container stack that manages DNS and SQL, and the Project Container stack that runs the HTTP container, caching layer, and other required services for the project.
 This stack is optional, but makes it easy to get up and running with identical environment quickly.

 ### Security
 SquareOne also has years of security best practices bundled and our coding standards require heavy use of validation, sanitation, and nonce to verify any actions.
-It also bundles an Apache and Nginx configurations that enforces many best practice security policies around WordPress.
+It also bundles Apache and Nginx configurations that enforce many best practice security policies around WordPress.
 If project secrets are required, we leverage environment variables to keep them safe.

 ### Deployments
 SquareOne bundles infrastructure as code and supports various deployment methods.
 It can be integrated with a CI/CD tool or be deployed manually.
 SquareOne can be configured to deploy for common managed hosts (WP Engine, Pantheon) or for a custom setup.

-## Front-End / UI <a name="frontend-ui"></a>
+## Frontend / UI <a name="frontend-ui"></a>

 ### Modern Build Tools
 Front-end development moves fast and we regularly review and adopt industry leading tools into our workflows for enhancements in efficiency and quality.
 Some of the build tools SquareOne currently uses are:

 * NPM / Yarn - Node Package Managers
-* Grunt / Gulp - Build and Task running
+* Gulp - Build and Task running
 * Webpack - Assets Bundler
 * PostCSS - Pre-processing tool, provides various CSS enhancements for things like Mixins, functions, variables, and linting to CSS.
-* Babel - Backwards compatible ES6 Support
+* Babel - Backwards compatible next generation JavaScript Support
 * Linting - Code quality and Syntax enforcement

 These build tools provide several ways to package and bundle the front-end assets of the site.
 This includes Dev and Prod release bundles that optimize for each scenario.